spakai/birthday-paradox/README.md

 ```

 ThreadPool
-- Has one of the multiple threads pick up Work from queue and execute it.
+- Has one of the multiple threads pick up a Work object from queue and execute it.

 Work
-- A class that takes a lambda function, is pushed into ThreadPool queue , gets executed and uses a callback function to update a GnuPlotter object.
+- A class that takes a lambda function, is pushed into ThreadPool queue and executed.

 GnuPlotter
-- writes plot commands and csv input
+- writes plot commands and csv input , this is called by each Work object via the `listener.update()` function.

 ##Tests